What to Explore?

 India is a vast land of cultural, linguistic, and geographical diversity.
 On the north, the Himalayas border the country, the west has deserts and salt plains, while the east has lush tropical terrain.
 The southern peninsula is harboured by a coastline that stretches about 6100 km.
 In short, any person visiting India is bound to witness picturesque hill stations, pristine beaches, verdant forests, tranquil lakes, spiritual towns, and remnants of historical kingdoms.
 There is a plethora...

 Trekking through the Himalayas is often associated with climbing Mount Everest, but not everyone is a professional climber.
 In fact, hikers of all ages and athletic levels can move through this mountain range when you know where the best trails are located.
-Venture to the Indian state of Himachal Pradesh .
+Venture to the Indian state of Himachal Pradesh.
 You can find many trails or treks that will please every adventurer.
-Explore the top 10 treks in Himachal Pradesh because your next trip might inc...
+Explore the top 10 treks in Himachal Pradesh because your next trip might include one or two of these experiences.<...